Voters approve recreational marijuana in Maryland, Missouri

 About 6 in 10 voters support legalizing the recreational use of marijuana nationwide, according to VoteCast, an extensive survey of more than 90,000 voters nationwide conducted for The Associated Press by NORC at the University of Chicago.

+“Support for ending marijuana prohibition in the states is spreading much like it did at the end of alcohol prohibition," said Mason Tvert, a partner at VS Strategies, a cannabis policy and public affairs firm. “

-The five states currently have legal medical marijuana programs.
+The five states that held votes on Tuesday have legal medical marijuana programs.
 That includes Arkansas, which in 2016 became the first Bible Belt state to approve medical marijuana.
 The state's dispensaries opened in 2019, and more than 91,000 patients have cards to legally buy marijuana for medical conditions.

 The legalization campaigns raised about $23 million in the five states, with the vast majority in Arkansas and Missouri.
 More than 85% of contributions in those two states came from donors associated with companies holding medical marijuana licenses, according to an Associated Press analysis of the most recent campaign finance reports.